 Here's a look at car insurance types to consider when you have a teen driver.

 |Liability insurance||Pays for the damage and injuries you cause others.
 Because teens have the highest chance of causing accidents, it's smart to have more than the minimum liability insurance required by your state.
 Consider at least 100/300/50, meaning:

 |Collision and comprehensive insurance||These pay for damages to your own car.
 They are typically sold as a package.
 Consider the chances of your teen crashing into another car, backing into a pole or hitting a sign.
 That's why you want collision and comprehensive insurance.
 (If you have a car loan your lender probably already requires these.)|

 |Umbrella insurance||An umbrella insurance policy adds an extra layer of liability insurance to your auto and homeowners insurance.
 It's a good way to add a lot of extra insurance cheaply.
 You can get a $1 million umbrella policy for about $150 to $300 a year, according to the Insurance Information Institute.|

 Your state may require other insurance types such as uninsured motorist coverage or personal injury protection (PIP).

 The cost of adding a teen driver

-There's no way to avoid a rate increase when you have a teen driver.
+There's no way to avoid a rate increase when you have a teen driver, and you may not get cheap car insurance until the teen is over age 25 and has a good record.
 Adding a teen driver to a parent's policy can increase rates from 20% to 180% or higher, depending on the state, according to Trusted Choice, a group for independent agents.

 Ways to get cheap car insurance for teens